dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <img src='/images/adv_learning/one_pixel.png' width="50%"/>
 </p>

 Changing one pixel turns ship into 99.7% car, horse into 99.9% frog or a deer into airplane.
 This means we cannot just randomly select any pixel from image, it has to be specific for it to work.
 This is where Differential Evolution comes into play.
-DE belongs to the general class of evolutionary algorithms which does not use the gradient information for optimizing and therefore  does not require the objective function to be differentiable.
+DE belongs to the general class of evolutionary algorithms which does not use the gradient information for optimizing and therefore  do not require the objective function to be differentiable.
 As with typical EA algorithms during each iteration, set of candidate solutions is generated according to current population.
 Then children are compared with their corresponding parent surviving if they are more fitted than their parents.
+The last surviving child is used to alter the pixel in the image.
 And this is how from random pixels DE chooses one pixel which confidently changes the class to input image.
-The last surviving child is used to alter the pixel in the image.

 ## Real World Examples